 A simple option is to ask friends and family for resume feedback.
 These are the people closest to you, and likely those most willing to do you a favour.
 Your friends want what is best for you, and they want you to be successful, so they should do their best to help you create your best resume.

 For these reasons, however, this means they may not be the most forthright sources of feedback.
 Unwilling to hurt your feelings, they may not give you the criticism you need.
 While their feedback is still valuable, you must make sure they aren’t holding back constructive criticism to keep from offending you.

-To get candid feedback without leaving the family, Johann Beishline of Brazen Blog recommends asking your “not-so-nice brother-in-law” to review your resume.
-Just because you are family doesn’t mean you like each other, and if he doesn’t like you he’s less likely to sugar-coat his opinion.
+To get candid feedback without leaving the family, ask a family member you don't get along with to review your resume.
+Just because you are family doesn’t mean you like each other, and if they don’t like you they're less likely to sugar-coat their opinion.
 When it comes to a competitive job search you don’t need the feedback to be nice, you need feedback that works.

 People who have worked with you in the past can be great source of insight.
 This includes coworkers, but in particular look for advice from former employers and supervisors.
 These are the people with hiring experience.
 Louise Fletcher of Blue Sky Resumes recommends asking “managers, former managers or colleagues who have hiring authority” for feedback.
 According to Fletcher, these individuals “know you, they know your field and they know what managers are looking for when they read a resume.”
 They also know your work history, or at least some of it.
 They may even think of achievements of yours that you didn’t think to include.